 I am an experienced reporter covering business, finance and politics.
-Currently, I focus on business and finance in the United Kingdom.
+Currently, I focus on business and finance in the UK.
 Before that, I reported on China; the rise of China; international companies and their performance in China and Chinese companies expanding abroad.
 In addition, I covered business in Asia, the US and the UK; Social Media; future technologies and their impact on development.

 At the age of 18, I started working as a freelancer for the local newspaper Neue Osnabrücker Zeitung in my hometown Osnabrueck in Germany – a small town in Lower Saxony.
 Not much to report on, to be honest.
 For that reason, I moved on and interned at Bild-Zeitung in Berlin, dpa News Agency in Münster and Hannover, Kölner Stadt-Anzeiger in Cologne, at WELT am Sonntag in Berlin, ZDF Television in Mainz, ARD German Television in Washington DC, USA TODAY in McLean Virginia and at FFN, a local radio station in Osnabrück.

 From 2005 to 2009, I studied Political Science, Modern History and American Studies at Bonn University in Germany and Georgetown University in the US.
 My studies were supported by Konrad Adenauer Foundation in Germany (KAS) and the Fund for American Studies (TFAS) in Washington DC.
 During the time of my studies, I worked as a freelance reporter for WELT am Sonntag in Berlin and Duesseldorf, Handelsblatt, Zeit Online and Kölner Stadt-Anzeiger.
 In addition, I received three years of journalistic training at Institut zur Förderung publizistischen Nachwuchses (ifp) in Munich in Germany.